Short overview of the asylum procedure

 Malta

-The procedure in place is a single procedure with the examination and determination of eligibility for subsidiary protection and Temporary Humanitarian Protection (THP)[1] being undertaken by the International Protection Agency (IPA) within the context of the same procedure.
+The procedure in place is a single procedure with the examination and determination of eligibility for refugee status, subsidiary protection and Temporary Humanitarian Protection (THP)[1] being undertaken by the International Protection Agency (IPA) within the context of the same procedure and at the same time.
 The language of the procedure is English.
 The IPA is the only entity authorised by law to receive applications for international protection.
 Should the individual express a need for international protection at the border, this information is passed on to the IPA for the necessary follow-up.
-Since 2019, the IPA has been supported by the EUAA across asylum and reception-related activities.

-The registration process – whether undertaken by the IPA or EUAA – consists of collecting personal details and issuing a unique IPA number as well as the Asylum Seeker Document/Certificate.
-The lodging of applications consists of completing and signing an application form stating the basic reasons for seeking protection.
+The registration process – whether undertaken by the IPA or EUAA – consists of collecting personal details and issuing a unique IPA number as well as the Asylum-seeker Document/Certificate.
+The lodging of applications consists of completing and signing an application form stating the reasons for seeking international protection, personal and family background information, memberships and affiliations and the travel route taken to reach Malta.

 Immigration and asylum procedures only commence following confirmation by the Health Authorities that applicants have been screened and found not to suffer from any contagious disease (namely COVID-19 and tuberculosis).
 All those who apply for asylum are systematically fingerprinted and photographed by the immigration authorities for insertion into the Eurodac database.
-Those who enter Malta irregularly are immediately placed in detention on health grounds, and subsequently fingerprinted and photographed.
+Applicants rescued at sea are immediately placed in detention (at either of the two Initial Reception Centres) on health grounds, and subsequently fingerprinted and photographed.
+Other applicants, namely persons who had entered Malta through other means than following a rescue operation, are directed to the health authorities following their initial contact with IPA, and in 2023 some applicants were detained following this initial contact on the basis of the Reception Regulations.

 Dublin assessments are conducted for all cases and if necessary, an interview with the Dublin Unit is scheduled.
 If required, the examination of the application for protection is suspended pending the outcome of the Dublin procedure.
 The director of the IPA is designated as the head of the Dublin Unit.